zaphoyd/websocketpp/tutorials/app_client_tutorial/chapter1.md

 #### Build

 Now that our client endpoint template is actually instantiated a few more linker dependencies will show up.
 In particular, WebSocket clients require a cryptographically secure random number generator.
-WebSocket++ is able to use either boost_random or the C++11 standard library <random> for this purpose.
+WebSocket++ is able to use either `boost_random` or the C++11 standard library <random> for this purpose.
+Because this example also uses threads, if we do not have C++11 std::thread available we will need to include `boost_thread`.

 ##### Clang (C++98 & boost)
-`clang++ step3.cpp -lboost_system -lboost_random`
+`clang++ step3.cpp -lboost_system -lboost_random -lboost_thread`

 ##### Clang (C++11)
 `clang++ -std=c++0x -stdlib=libc++ step3.cpp -lboost_system -D_WEBSOCKETPP_CPP11_STL_`

 ##### G++ (C++98 & Boost)
-`g++ step3.cpp -lboost_system -lboost_random`
+`g++ step3.cpp -lboost_system -lboost_random -lboost_thread`

 ##### G++ v4.6+ (C++11)
 `g++ -std=c++0x step3.cpp -lboost_system -D_WEBSOCKETPP_CPP11_STL_`